The Easy Read Toolbox

 Graphic Designer

-I am Sezi.
-I am 22 and am autistic.
-I have a passion for being creative in visual arts and have studied graphic design for two years.
-My aim is to keep practicing and refining my art and graphic design projects and hope that they have a positive impact on the world.
-I am thankful for the opportunity to work for Easy Read and help people with disabilities.
+Sezi is 22 and autistic, has a passion for being creative in visual arts and have studied graphic design for two years.
+Sezi's aim is to keep practicing and refining their art and graphic design projects and hope that they have a positive impact on the world.
+Sezi is thankful for the opportunity to work for The Easy Read Toolbox and help people with disabilities.

-Some of my work can be seen at:
+Some of Sezi's work can be seen at: